joshpeterson/summa/book/second_part_of_the_second_part/treatise_on_the_cardinal_virtues/of_prudence_considered_in_itself/prologue.md

 (14) Whether prudence is in all good men?
 (15) Whether prudence is in us naturally?
 (16) Whether prudence is lost by forgetfulness ?

-* Whether Prudence Is In The Cognitive Or In The Appetitive Faculty?
-* Whether Prudence Belongs To The Practical Reason Alone Or Also To The Speculative Reason?
-* Whether Prudence Takes Cognizance Of Singulars?
-* Whether Prudence Is A Virtue?
-* Whether Prudence Is A Special Virtue?
-* Whether Prudence Appoints The End To Moral Virtues?
-* Whether It Belongs To Prudence To Find The Mean In Moral Virtues?
-* Whether Command Is The Chief Act Of Prudence?
-* Whether Solicitude Belongs To Prudence?
-* Whether Solicitude Belongs To Prudence?
-* Whether Prudence About One's Own Good Is Specifically The Same As That Which Extends To The Common Good?
-* Whether Prudence Is In Subjects, Or Only In Their Rulers?
-* Whether Prudence Can Be In Sinners?
-* Whether Prudence Is In All Who Have Grace?
-* Whether Prudence Is In Us By Nature?
-* Whether Prudence Can Be Lost Through Forgetfulness?